davidkorea/AWS/SAA/16_Route53.md

 Active-Active and Active-Passive Failover: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-types.html

-# 10. In AWS, the most common records are:
+# 10. In AWS, the most common records
 - **A: URL to IPv4**
 - **AAAA: URL to IPv6**
 - **CNAME: URL to URL**,